 “They are not doing this out of the goodness of their heart.
 They are doing this because they want something.
 And that’s to avoid regulation,” Bourdeaux said.

 FTX and McBath’s campaign did not respond to requests for comment.
 Protect Our Future, which plans to spend at least an additional $10 million on primary campaigns, said their expenditures have nothing to do with cryptocurrency regulation.

 “There are a number of factors that go into our endorsements, including voting history, policy platforms, viability as a candidate, and public service and professional experience,” the group’s president, Michael Sadowsky, said in a statement.

 Crypto super PACs are active in other marquee races, including Pennsylvania’s Democratic Senate primary, where a separate crypto group linked to Bankman-Fried spent $212,000 last week on ads backing John Fetterman, the state’s Democratic lieutenant governor who is running for Senate.
 The ads say Fetterman will not “get schmoozed by lobbyists or bossed around by politicians.”

 But overall, the spending is on such a scale that it has generated questions about the industry’s motives.

 “It tells every Democrat that, if you have a primary, they could come in with $2 million.
-They are certainly making a point,” said Rep. Brad Sherman, D-Calif., a crypto critic who is chairman of the House Subcommittee on Investor Protection, Entrepreneurship, and Capital Markets.
+They are certainly making a point,” said Rep. Brad Sherman, D-Calif., a crypto critic who is chairman of the House Financial Services subcommittee tasked with investor protection.
 “You don’t need a good argument in Washington if you got a lot of well-paid lobbyists and a big PAC — you just need some sort of argument.”